 - Keep the child restraint system properly secured on the seat even if it is not in use.
 Do not store the restraint unsecured in the passenger compartment. - If it is necessary to detach the child restraint system, remove it from the vehicle.
-This will prevent it from injuring passengers in the event of a sudden stop or accident.
+This will prevent it from injuring passengers in the event of a sudden stop, sudden swerve or an accident.